 Product claims are typically displayed on the product’s label.
 They may also be featured in marketing and/or advertising material.

-5 consequences of making false or misleading product claims
+5 consequences of making misleading or false advertising claims

-Businesses that make false or misleading product claims could face a variety of costly consequences:
+Businesses that make false or false advertising claims could face a variety of costly consequences:

 1) Causing harm to product users